We could help you get care and support to improve your daily life.

-What to do if you, or someone you know, has a problem with alcohol or drugs.
-This is often referred to as substance misuse.
+What to do if you or someone you know, has a problem with alcohol or drugs.
+This is sometimes called substance misuse.

 Some people can't make decisions for themselves, this is known as lacking mental capacity.
 We can help if you can’t make decisions for yourself, or you have to make decisions for someone else.